pitther/stam-cfd-course-work/README.md

 ## [Live version on vercel](https://stam-cdf.vercel.app/)

-Final bachelor`s project on “Development of web tool for airflow modeling to reduce the risk of spreading viruses indoors” This bachelor`s work identifies the main factors that affect the spread of viruses in the room; created web tool to simulate airflow inside the created rooms.
+Final bachelor's project on “Development of web tool for airflow modeling to reduce the risk of spreading viruses indoors” This bachelor's work identifies the main factors that affect the spread of viruses in the room; created web tool to simulate airflow inside the created rooms.
 Keywords: Indoor airflows, computational hydrodynamics, SARS-CoV-2, CFD, Web Application.